YatFungLoo/ios-development/README.md

 ```

 It can have neither, one of, or both parameters and return type.

+> Closure parameters does not require name, only type.

 It can also create a function that accepts closure as its parameter.